grodier/georgerodier.com/src/content/posts/2025-04-17-overcoming-goodharts-law.md

 ---
 title: "Overcoming Goodhart's Law"
 pubDate: 2025-04-17
-description: "'When a metric becomes a target, we've walked into a trap known as Goodhart's Law.
+description: "When a metric becomes a target, we've walked into a trap known as Goodhart's Law.
 Luckily this trap can be avoided.
 I'll show you how!"
 author: "George Rodier"
 tags: ["post"]
 slug: "overcoming-goodharts-law"